 The Company will from time to time, issue flow-through common shares to finance a significant portion of its exploration program.
 Pursuant to the terms of the flow-through share agreements, these shares transfer the tax deductibility of qualifying resource expenditures to investors.
 On issuance, the Company bifurcates the flowthrough share into (i) a flow-through share premium, equal to the estimated premium, if any, investors pay for the flow-through feature, which is recognized as a liability and (ii) share capital.
-Upon expenses being incurred, the Company derecognizes the liability and recognizes a deferred tax liability for the amount of tax reduction renounced to the shareholders.
-The premium is recognized as other income and the related deferred tax recognized as a tax provision.
-Proceeds received from the issuance of flow-through shares are restricted to be used only for Canadian resource property exploration expenditures within a two-year period.
+Upon expenses being incurred, the Company derecognizes the liability and recognizes a flow-through premium for the amount of tax reduction renounced to the shareholders.